 Your CV must bridge two completely different worlds.
 Where your service record might list “Section Commander, Royal Engineers,” a civilian employer needs to understand this as “Team Leader managing 8 personnel in high-pressure operational environments.”
 The challenge isn’t diminishing your experience but rather reframing it.

 Many veterans make the mistake of simply listing military roles without context.
 A strong military CV example demonstrates how to unpack each position, revealing the transferable skills that civilian employers actively seek.
-Translating military experience into civilian qualifications requires careful thought about what each responsibility actually involves.

 The ATS Challenge for Military CVs